 How are votes counted in School President elections?

 Every student has a credit-weighted vote in the School President elections.
 A first year student who takes a module in History, IR, and Psychology will have three votes, each counting for '20' in the appropriate election.
 A third year student who takes entirely Biology modules will have one vote counting for '60' in the Biology President election.
 This also applies to taught postgraduates.
 Research postgraduates may also vote in School Presidents' elections, with a vote counting for '120'.

 Yes, postgraduate students are full members of the Association and can stand for election and vote for all positions except for the School President or two Faculty President positions.

 Can I create my social media before campaigning?

 You can create any social media you can keep private.
 Facebook pages have an 'unpublish' option which means it is entirely private.
-We remind you Facebook groups are not permitted as a mode of campaigning.
+We remind you Facebook group pages are not permitted as a mode of campaigning.
+Facebook group chats are governed by the same rules as Facebook groups.
 Twitter cannot be made entirely private, so we ask the candidates only create any twitter pages after campaigning opens.
 Youtube videos may be uploaded, but not publicly viewable.
 We realise there is an element of preparation you want to get done, but anything you do must be entirely private.

 Anyone can support any candidate from their personal account.
 A campaign orientated account cannot publicly support a candidate.